 Hedwig Heinsman remembers her early school where her parents were teachers and she was the only pupil allowed to rollerblade around the school.
 She discusses working with clients and how architects need to teach design schools before they can create a meaningful participatory design process with adults and with children.

-Herman Hertzberger reflects on the influence of his childhood and schooling on his architecture and his philosophy of education.
+Herman Hertzberger (2016) reflects on the influence of his childhood and schooling on his architecture and his philosophy of education.
 He also discusses school design today, the architects he most admires and his own legacy.
+Our 2017 interview with Herman Hertzberger is more specific and focuses on how he sees space as an instrument – something that “incites you to put your own ideas into it” as well as a means for connecting people socially.

 Georgie Hughes is a Reading Recovery teacher leader in the London Borough of Tower Hamlets.
 In this interview she talks about the places where children learn to read in schools and about her own experiences of reading.